 -Eggplant Salad

--Diced Chicken/Meat with onion, peppers, and tortilla wrap
+-Diced Chicken/Meat with onion, peppers, and tortilla

 -Meat Kebab (great spices!!!)